tristenhonore/cse15l-lab-reports/lab3_less.md

 # Information and Utilization of less
 The `less` command is used to view Java source code files, log files, or any other text-based files in the terminal and is best used when there are a lot of files to be viewed.
-The following showcase of commands will be done on a directory called `technical/` which is a sample of writing in English from https://anc.org/data/oanc/download/, a free and open corpus of English text samples.
+(info recieved by ChatGPT with the prompt "what does the less command do in java") The following showcase of commands will be done on a directory called `technical/` which is a sample of writing in English from https://anc.org/data/oanc/download/, a free and open corpus of English text samples.